ambaradan/docsmarker/docs/rocksmarker/options.md

 : `vim.o.clipboard = "unnamedplus"`

 : Configure integration with the system clipboard (Linux).
-The “unnamedplus” option allows you to copy and paste directly with the operating system clipboard, without the need to use specific Neovim commands.
+The “unnamedplus” option allows for copying and pasting directly within the operating system clipboard, without the need to use specific Neovim commands.

 : `vim.o.fillchars = "eob: "`